THERAPY PROGRAMS: CHILD SERVICES

 ABA RESOURCES: INSURANCE COVERAGE

-If you live in one of the states that does not mandate coverage (or if your plan is not subject to the state mandate) and you have received a coverage denial or claim rejection, you can appeal this decision.
-Contact your insurance company to find out how their appeal process works.
-Some families have appealed and won.
+Even if you live in one of the states that does not mandate coverage (or if your plan is not subject to the state mandate) and you have received a coverage denial or claim rejection, you can appeal this decision.
+Contact your insurance company to find out how its appeals process works.
+Many families have appealed and won.
 There's a chance you could be one of those families!
+To learn more about appealing an insurance decision, click here.